lewis6991/hover.nvim/README.md

 --- @field name string
 ---
 --- Whether the hover is active for the current context
---- @field enabled fun(bufnr: integer, opts?: Hover.Options): boolean
+--- @field enabled? fun(bufnr: integer, opts?: Hover.Options): boolean
 ---
 --- Executes the hover
 --- If the hover should not be shown for whatever reason call done with `nil` or